What are floating diamond engagement rings?

 Example 1.
 The Unity Engagement Ring

-The Unity is one of our most popular engagement ring styles.
+The Unity is one of our most popular solitaire engagement ring styles.
 Held under tension, the diamond sits between the embrace of the setting.
 Crafted over 5 weeks, we make each Unity engagement ring individually to order.
 This remains one of our most sought after diamond engagement ring styles.

 The Unity diamond engagement ring with its minimal tension style setting makes the diamond appear to float above the polished underside of the setting.